alastairlundy/os_release_dart/README.md

 }
 ```

-Alternatively if you have already detected os-release information another way, you can still use the ``OsReleaseInfo`` class as a model to store your detected data.
+Alternatively if you have already detected os-release information another way, you can still use the ``OsRelease`` class as a model to store your detected data.

 ## Additional information
-__ALL__ fields declared in ``OsReleaseInfo`` are final even if some of them are nullable.
+__ALL__ fields declared in ``OsRelease`` are final even if some of them are nullable.
 Initialize the class with the constructor to set the values to what you want - You cannot alter them afterwards.

-### ``OsReleaseInfo`` class is `final`
+### ``OsRelease`` class is `final`

-The ``OsReleaseInfo`` class is `final` - You cannot extend it or inherit from it.
+The ``OsRelease`` class is `final` - You cannot extend it or inherit from it.
 If you want to add new functionality to it, please consider contributing a change to the existing class.

 ### Why is the Class final?
 This class (and indeed this package) is focused on providing something that is compatible with different Linux distributions and that means standardizing around what the original ``os-release`` itself standardized upon.
-Most fields that are optional in the `os-release` specification are optional (and thus marked as nullable) in `OsReleaseInfo` unless `os-release` provides a default value - in which case a value is provided and so it should not be nullable.
+Most fields that are optional in the `os-release` specification are optional (and thus marked as nullable) in `OsRelease` unless `os-release` provides a default value - in which case a value is provided and so it should not be nullable.

 ### Why are the Fields final?
 Directly modifying the results from the detection, particularly in a manner that deletes detected data, is not helpful to anyone - If you want to modify the results, please create a new variable to do so.

-It is also best practice since you can't meaningfully change the data unless you are detecting data in the first instance - this is why the ``static OsReleaseInfo detect()`` method exists.
+It is also best practice since you can't meaningfully change the data unless you are detecting data in the first instance - this is why the ``static OsRelease detect()`` method exists.

 ### Contributing to the Package